surniaulula/wpsso/readme.txt

 = 4.5.3-dev.1 =

-(TBD) Added a new "WPSSO REST API" add-on and removed the WordPress REST API integration module (Pro version).
+(2018/06/24) Added a new "WPSSO REST API" add-on and removed the WordPress REST API integration module (Pro version).

 = 4.5.2 =